AbaciNLP/InvestLM/README.md

 ---
 # InvestLM: A Large Language Model for Investment using Financial Domain Instruction Tuning

-This is the repo for the new financial domain large language model, **InvestLM**, tuned on LLaMA-65B[1], using a carefully curated instruction dataset related to financial investment.
+This is the repo for a new financial domain large language model, **InvestLM**, tuned on LLaMA-65B[1], using a carefully curated instruction dataset related to financial investment.
 We provide guidance on how to use InvestLM for inference.

 # Overview